ibm-cloud-docs/discovery-data/projects.md

 Use {{site.data.keyword.conversationfull}} and {{site.data.keyword.discoveryshort}} together to give your virtual assistant access to technical content and other knowledge base resources without needing to relocate or copy your corporate data.
 The built-in synchronization capabilities mean that your assistant always has the most up-to-date information available.
 The assistant that uses this project can be deployed to various platforms, including your company website.

 The documents that you add to this type of project are not enriched automatically.
 However, consider enabling the *FAQ extraction* feature when you add a collection.
-The FAQ extraction feature runs additional processes to identify and tag clear question and answer pairs in your data source.
+The FAQ extraction feature runs additional processes to identify and tag clear question-and-answer pairs in your data source.
 This additional step makes it easier for a virtual assistant to return a concise and accurate answer in response to a question that is the same or similar to its pair.

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}}**: Another feature to consider enabling is the *Emphasize the answer* beta feature.
 When enabled, the answers that are returned to customers who  interact with the assistant show the exact answer highlighted in bold font within the search response.
 For more information about how the exact answer is determined, see [Answer finding](/docs/discovery-data?topic=discovery-data-query-parameters#answer-finding).